ByteNana/AsyncGSM/README.md

 ## Example

 A minimal sketch can be found in `examples/gsm`.
+An HTTP client demonstration is available in `examples/http_client`.

-For additional PlatformIO usage see the `examples/gsm` directory.
+For additional PlatformIO usage see the example directories.

 ## Hardware Tests